 - Provide an environment that mirrors their natural habitat.

-- Avoid handling unless strictly necessary.
+- Avoid handling unless necessary.

-- Provide lots of opportunities to play and exercise so they don’t become bored.
+- Provide opportunities to play and exercise.